- Wild Crafted Organic.

-Ylang Ylang is often distilled in what is called “fractions,” or parts, meaning the distillation process is halted during different stages of distillation and the oils gathered are taken off.
-Then the distillation is continued.
+Ylang Ylang is often distilled in what is called “fractions,” or parts, meaning the distillation process is halted during different stages of distillation.
+The oils are gathered, in fractions, and then the distillation is continued.

 At least three fractions of Ylang Ylang are collected during distillation.
 The first distillation is the lightest and considered the most ethereal fragrance and most often prized by perfumers.
 The stages of distillation are determined according to principles not easily defined, but generally they are broken down by the production time it takes to distill each fraction.

-Ylang Ylang Extra (most expensive), Ylang Ylang I, II & III and Ylang Ylang Complete which is the full distillation of the oil without interruption into fractions, or parts.
+Ylang Ylang Extra (most expensive), Ylang Ylang I, II & III and Ylang Ylang Complete.
+Ylang Ylang complete is the full distillation of the oil, without interruption into fractions, or parts.

-Ylang Ylang is high in sesquiterpenes.
-Ylang Ylang III, the last fraction collected during the last hours of distillation, is a slightly thicker, more earthy and less sweet oil, and is composed almost entirely of sesquiterpenes.
+Ylang Ylang III is the last fraction of the oil collected during the last hours of distillation.
+It is a slightly thicker, more earthy and less sweet oil, and composed almost entirely of sesquiterpenes.

 Sesquiterpenes give Ylang Ylang its powerfully antispasmodic and sedative properties.

-Inhalation of Ylang Ylang may be useful for dispelling fear and anxiety, and the first essential oil to consider when needing help for balancing the nervous system.
+Inhalation of Ylang Ylang may be useful for dispelling fear and anxiety.
+It is one the first essential oils to consider when needing help for balancing the nervous system.